William Kim is senior counsel in the corporate department of Ropes & Gray.

 Bill represents and advises Korean multi-national companies and their U.S. subsidiaries in matters related to corporations, mergers and acquisitions, joint ventures, strategic alliances, cross-border transactions, project development and project finance.
 More recently, Bill has been counseling clients on the impact of the COVID-19 pandemic on their businesses.
 Bill also represents and advises many technology-oriented Korean companies in technology transfers, complex licensing arrangements and intellectual property litigations.
 Bill is a frequent guest lecturer at universities, corporations and trade associations on subjects related to international negotiations and cross-border transactions.
 He is currently an adjunct professor at Georgetown University Law Center.

-In 2017, Bill was honored with an Appreciation Award by the Korean Bar Association (KBA) in recognition of his significant contributions to the Korean legal profession.
-He is the first and only Foreign Legal Consultant to receive an award from the KBA.
+In 2017, Bill was honored with an Appreciation Award by the KBA in recognition of his significant contributions to the Korean legal profession.
+He is the first Foreign Legal Consultant to receive an award from the KBA.

 Bill also represents many technology-oriented Korean clients in technology transfers and complex licensing arrangements.
 He represents many of the largest companies in Korea, including Samsung Electronics, Samsung Display, Samsung C&T, LG Electronics, LG Display, LG Chem, Hyundai Motor, Kia Motor, CJ CheilJedang, Hyundai Heavy Industries, POSCO, Doosan Heavy Industries & Construction and other Korea-based multinational conglomerates.
 Bill also oversees complex business litigation, antitrust, mediation and arbitration cases as they relate to Korean clients.